George Lamond: Career

-In 1989 Lamond's debut single "Bad of the Heart" was released on the indie label, Ligosa Records.
-"Freestyle"(also known as Club or Latin Hip-hop), was a subgenre of Hip-hop fused with Salsa music (most noted in the percussion) whose origins go back to the early 1980s in the Latino communities of New York City.
-By the mid-to-late 80s, freestyle would cross over to non-Latinos with support by Anglo radio stations across the U.S. with artists such as Shannon, Expose, Lisa Lisa, The Cover Girls, and Stevie B. Freestyle would see the mainstream and gain a Pop music moniker with the success of such titles as Madonna’s “Get into the Groove”.
+Freestyle (also known as club or Latin hip-hop), was a subgenre of Hip-hop fused with Salsa music (most noted in the percussion) whose origins go back to the early 1980s in the Latino communities of New York City.
+By the mid-to-late 80s, freestyle would cross over to non-Latinos with support by Anglo radio stations across the U.S. with artists such as Shannon, Expose, Lisa Lisa, The Cover Girls, and Stevie B. Freestyle would see the mainstream and gain a Pop music moniker with the success of such titles as Madonna's "Get into the Groove".

+In 1988 Lamond's debut single "Bad of the Heart" was released on the indie label, Ligosa Records, credited to the group Loose Touch, with George Lamond as the lead singer.
+The song was an underground success, so the producers and label co-owners, Mark Liggett and Chris Barbosa, sought a major record label deal for Lamond.
+Lamond's signature vocals quickly caught the attention of Columbia Records, who signed him and released "Without You" as his first major label solo single in 1989.

-The sales buzz of the single, "Bad of the Heart" and Lamond's signature vocals quickly caught the attention of Columbia Records/Sony Music, and George was signed to a major recording deal.
-His debut album, also titled Bad of the Heart, pushed the single to its peak at #25 on the Billboard Hot 100 and also included a string of successful follow-up singles: "Without You", "Look Into My Eyes" and "No Matter What", the third of which is a duet with Brenda K. Starr, which reached the Top 50 of Billboard.
+This was followed in 1990 by a re-release of the single "Bad of the Heart" and a debut album, also titled Bad of the Heart; the single peaked at number 25 on the Billboard Hot 100 and the album produced mildly successful follow-up singles "Look Into My Eyes" and "No Matter What", the latter of which is a duet with Brenda K. Starr that reached the top 50 of the Hot 100.
+The album's fifth single, "Love's Contagious", failed to make the pop chart.

-Lamond enjoyed an opening slot on the North American leg of the ‘New Kids On The Block’ tour, playing stadiums throughout the U.S. He would go on to cover the NKOTB hit "Baby, I Believe in You" on his next album, releasing the tune as the album's second single.
+Lamond enjoyed an opening slot on the North American leg of the New Kids On The Block tour, playing stadiums throughout the U.S. He would go on to cover the NKOTB hit "Baby, I Believe in You" on his next album, releasing the tune as the album's second single.

-In 1992, In My Life, Lamond's sophomore album was released, bolstered by the lead single, "Where Does That Leave Love", which quickly charted high.
+In 1992, In My Life, Lamond's sophomore album was released, bolstered by the lead single, "Where Does That Leave Love", which peaked at number 59 on the Hot 100.
 The album contained a solid mix of freestyle and pop along with a couple ballads, all intended to further build his name within mainstream music.
-However, national pop radio, at the time, was going thru a seismic shift, with a heavy R&B influence.
-By the Spring, 1993 release of the album's third and final single, "I Want You Back", a remake of the Jackson 5 classic featuring a then-relatively unknown Marc Anthony on backing vocals, Lamond was no longer a priority as far as promotion, and he would subsequently be dropped from Columbia Records.
+However, national pop radio, at the time, was going through a seismic shift, with a heavy R&B influence.
+"Baby, I Believe in You" only made it to number 66 on the Hot 100, and by the Spring 1993 release of the album's third and final single, "I Want You Back", a remake of the Jackson 5 classic featuring a then-relatively unknown Marc Anthony on backing vocals, Lamond was no longer a priority as far as promotion, and he would subsequently be dropped from Columbia Records.